fboerncke/magenta-hackathon-virtual-help-desk/README.md

 ## YouTube Video

-The YouTube video describing a typical usage scenario can be found here: "tbd"
+The YouTube video describing a typical usage scenario can be found here: [Virtual Help Desk Promo Video - https://youtu.be/RlqjRHNi30k](https://youtu.be/RlqjRHNi30k)

 ## The Issue